core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 the CoAP Content-Format.
 This media type is defined as in {{?RFC8484}}
 Section 6, i.e., a single DNS message encoded in the DNS on-the-wire format
 {{!RFC1035}}.
+Both DoC client and DoC server MUST be able to parse contents in the "application/dns-message" format.

 DNS Queries in CoAP Requests
 ----------------------------